gulyaasferenc/rxjs-indexeddb/README.md

 Currently a very small package wich helps you handle indexed db using `rxjs observables`

 ## Usage
-> You can clone the repository and import the library
+> You can clone the repository, run yarn/npm install and import the library
 > Afterward you can use the methods like below

 ### Import like this